Features

 Processing and validation of all the input arguments

-Now we can proceed to check the actual vectors size.
-If we have just two parameters we can assume the vector size is coincident with size of array.
+Now we can move on to processing and validating all the input arguments.
+We will check the actual size of the vectors.
+If we have only two parameters, we can assume that the vector size is the same as the array size.

 variant_t conv_functor(